Friday, March 12, 2010

 A: Beautiful.
 Lush.
 Powerful.
 The list goes on.

-V: Given that the aquamarine colour scheme is such a triumph, why oh why did they ever switch to [what seemed to be the default setting in Helsinki] red?
+V: Given that the aquamarine colour scheme is such a triumph, why oh why did they ever switch to [seemingly the default] red?
 Pink, at the very least, or even better gold would have made more appropriate choices.

 30 Spain

-A: Rather insistent in the way it makes its point.
-With a few more bells it could almost be a little known discotastic No Name number.
+A: Rather insistent in the way it makes its point, this, isnt it.
+With a few more bells it could be a little-known discotastic No Name number.

 V: Well, it’s pretty obvious where their appeal lies.
 Plucked to perfection.